philipnrmn/mock-mesos-server/README.md

 A golang test utility for mocking Mesos server requests.

+It allows you to mock requests against the
+[mesos operator API](http://mesos.apache.org/documentation/latest/operator-http-api/) using a real HTTP server in protobuf binary format.

+## Usage

 Copy (or better still, [drop](https://github.com/matryer/drop)) `mock_mesos_server.go` and `cmd/gen.go` into your project, create fixtures as described below, and run `go generate`.